Ronaldo (footballer, born October 1996)

-Ronaldo da Silva Souza (born on October 23, 1996), better known as Ronaldo, is a Brazilian footballer who plays as a defensive midfielder for Campeonato Brasileiro Série A club Internacional.
+Ronaldo da Silva Souza (born on 23 October 1996), better known as Ronaldo, is a Brazilian professional footballer who plays as a defensive midfielder for Campeonato Brasileiro Série A club Internacional.

-Club career
+Career

 Flamengo

 Born in Itu, São Paulo, Ronaldo joined Flamengo's youth setup in 2013, from Paulista.
 He made his first team – and Série A – debut on 1 November 2015, coming on as a late substitute for Jajá in a 2–0 away loss against Grêmio.

 On 19 April 2016, after impressing with the under-20s in the year's Copa São Paulo de Futebol Júnior, Ronaldo renewed his contract until 2020.
 He was rarely used in the following two campaigns, and was loaned to fellow top-tier side Atlético Goianiense on 5 September 2017, until the end of the year.

 Atlético Goianiense (loan)

 Ronaldo scored his first professional goal on 17 September 2017, netting his team's third in a 3–1 away win against Ponte Preta.
 After contributing with one goal in nine appearances for Dragão, he returned to Fla ahead of the 2018 campaign, but again featured rarely.